 Undergraduate Student Handbook

-Please note: A hard copy of the Handbook will be distributed to all incoming students on September 6 at the FSPA Welcome event.
-A full PDF version can be downloaded - see Useful Downloads on right of screen.
+A hard copy of the 2019-20 Undergraduate Handbook will be distributed to all incoming students on September 5 at the FSPA Welcome event.

-Students are urged to study all general rules and regulations concerning them in the university's academic calendar and in the FSPA undergraduate handbook.
+Students are urged to study all general rules and regulations concerning them in the university's academic calendar and in the FSPA undergraduate handbook (2019-20).
 It is the responsibility of students to be aware of all matters relating to the curriculum standards and graduation requirements pertaining to degree programs.

 Academic and performance policies